poojabhat1690/3-GAmES/README.md

  	-c condition of sample (example: timepoint or organism)

-	-p link to the 3GAmES folder
+	-p path  to the 3-GAmES folder